molly goddard goes back to the drawing board at dsm

 She just kind of sussed me out - it was quite brief!
 But I've spoken to Adrian [Joffe] quite a few times.
 He's really lovely, he's been very supportive.
 He was around when we were installing.

 What are you up to at Port Eliot?
-Are you recreating your autumn/winter 15 presentation there?
+Are you recreating your fall/winter 15 presentation there?

 Kind of, a bit switched over.
 We're going to set it all up and then go round and cast girls from the festival on the Friday and Saturday, and on Sunday, get the girls to wear the dresses and get people from the festival to do some life-drawing of the girls in the dresses.
 I don't think there'll be any naked people!
 Or maybe there will be, I don't know…